Modeling the ballistic-to-diffusive transition in nematode motility reveals variation in exploratory behavior across species: Results

 Next, we quantitatively assessed the performance of the model in reproducing the statistics of the observed trajectories over the time scale of 100 s, within which all strains completed the transition from ballistic to diffusive motion (Figure \ref{Figure 4}C).
-As noted above (Figure \ref{Figure 1}C) the collection of strains studied here demonstrated a broad range of effective diffusivities spanning $\approx 3$ orders of magnitude.
-We found that the model based on independent speed, turning and reversal dynamics closely reproduced not only the diffusivity of each strain but also the time evolution of the mean-squared displacement ($\langle [\Delta x(\tau)]^2 \rangle$) across the ballistic-to-diffusive transition.
-(Figure \ref{Figure 4}C, top).
-A closer inspection of the dynamics across this transition is possible by examining the velocity autocorrelation function ($C_{\vec{v}}(\tau)$) the time integral of which determines the slope of the mean-squared displacement through $(d/dt)\langle [\Delta x(\tau)]^2\rangle=2\int_{0}^{\tau}{d\tau' C_{\vec{v}}(\tau')}$, a variant of the Green-Kubo relation \cite{Green1954,Kubo1957}.
+We found that the model based on independent speed, turning and reversal dynamics closely reproduced not only the diffusivity of each strain but also the time evolution of the mean-squared displacement ($\langle [\Delta x(\tau)]^2 \rangle$) across the ballistic-to-diffusive transition (Figure \ref{Figure 4}C, top).
+A closer inspection of the dynamics across this transition is possible by examining the velocity autocorrelation function ($C_{\vec{v}}(\tau)$), the time integral of which determines the slope of the mean-squared displacement through $(d/dt)\langle [\Delta x(\tau)]^2\rangle=2\int_{0}^{\tau}{d\tau' C_{\vec{v}}(\tau')}$, a variant of the Green-Kubo relation \cite{Green1954,Kubo1957}.
 The transition from ballistic to diffusive motion is characterized by the manner in which the normalized velocity autocorrelation $C_{\vec{v}}(\tau)/C_{\vec{v}}(0)$ decays over the time lag $\tau$ from unity (at $\tau=0$) to zero (as $\tau \to \infty$).
-We found that these dynamics of $C_{\vec{v}}(\tau)$ varied considerably across strains, not only in the overall ballistic-to-diffusive transition time $\tau_{\vec{v}}$ but also in the more detailed dynamics of the autocorrelation decay over time (Figure \ref{Figure 4}C, middle).
+We found that $C_{\vec{v}}(\tau)$ varied considerably across strains, not only in the overall ballistic-to-diffusive transition time, but also in the more detailed dynamics of the autocorrelation decay over time (Figure \ref{Figure 4}C, middle).
 Salient features, such as the transition time, of the measured velocity autocorrelation functions $C_{\vec{v},\text{obs}}$ were reproduced closely by the simulated velocity autocorrelation functions $C_{\vec{v},\text{model}}$, but there were also subtle deviations in the detailed dynamics for a number of strains.